-If someone is experiencing loss of taste and smell, consult a doctor.
+If someone is experiencing a loss of taste and smell, consult a doctor.
 Although age-related taste and smell cannot be reversed, some causes of impaired taste and smell are treatable.
 Quitting smoking can help restore the sense of smell.
 A doctor might adjust medications if they’re contributing to the problem.
 Many nasal and sinus conditions and dental problems can be treated as well.

-If your care receiver avoids touching or being touched, is unable to sense pain or overly-sensitive to touch or pressure, or has no response to being touched they may be experiencing a loss of this sense.
+If your care receiver avoids touching or being touched, is unable to sense pain or overly sensitive to touch or pressure, or has no response to being touched they may be experiencing a loss of this sense.

 Compensating and Accommodating for Sensory Loss